 Climbing 17,057 feet above sea level, Mount Kenya in Africa is a beacon dominating the Kenyan horizon between the Aberdare, Samburu, and Meru national parks.
-This ancient extinct volcano, located mere minutes from the equator, is the second largest in Africa behind Mount Kilimanjaro and stands as the highest in all of Kenya.
-The local Kikuyu and Meru people still revere its otherworldly splendor by honoring it as the dwelling place of their traditional god Ngai and his wife Mumbi.
+This ancient extinct volcano, located mere minutes from the equator, is the second-largest in Africa behind Mount Kilimanjaro.
+It stands as the highest in all Kenya.
+The local Kikuyu and Meru people still revere its splendor by honoring it as the dwelling place of their traditional god Ngai and his wife Mumbi.

 Whether mountain climbing or game viewing, an experience under the watchful eye of Mount Kenya is one to remember.
 Contact Ker & Downey today to include Mount Kenya’s diverse offerings on your next Kenya luxury safari.